I am Clare, your Tenant Involvement Officer, my role is to ensure our tenants and residents are at the heart of everything we do.

-I would like to introduce myself as your new Tenant Involvement Officer.
-I may have already met some of you in my capacity as Digital Participation Officer, this will continue with the addition of tenancy participation.
-We see tenant participation as an essential part of social housing.
+We see tenant and resident participation as an essential part of social housing.
 What this means for you is that we will work hard to provide you with a range of opportunities to have your say about how our housing services are delivered.
 This being a two way process where we value the engagement and recognise it as a vital component to improving the service we deliver to you.
-As we begin to shape and develop our tenancy participation service in the coming months, we will be in touch requesting your feedback and input.
+As we begin to shape and develop our tenant and resident participation service in the coming months, we will be in touch requesting your feedback and input.
 We value your ideas and input and I look forward to meeting / working with you all in the near future.

 Abertay will actively encourage and support residents to get involved; individuals can participate at any level.